 If you're getting started with Jekyll, see the links in this section.
 It will take you from the beginning level to comfortable.

-- About this theme (page 0)
+- Customizing the theme (page 0)

 - Getting started with this theme (page 0)

 - Pages (page 0)

 - Support (page 0)

 - Supported features (page 0)

-- Theme customization (page 0)

-- Troubleshooting (page 0)
+- Introduction (page 0)